-At 15 lbs Mia is a Tweeny as we lovingly call that gray area between the AKC Miniature and Standard categories.
-While she weighs more than most our other dogs she is physically around the same size as our 10-11 lb dogs.
-She is a bit longer in body than Raven or Sprinkles and the same height as Belle who weighs substantially less and has finer bone.
+At 18 lbs (she is a bit over weight and super heavy-boned) Mia crosses over into the Standard category.
+While she weighs more than all of our other dogs she is physically around the same size as our 10-11 lb dogs.
+She is a bit longer in body than Raven or Sprinkles and the same height as Belle who weighs substantially less because of her finer bone structure.

 It really worked out well that Mia and Charlotte were raised together as adopted sisters because Charlotte has small dog syndrome and would probably have injured a sibling similar size to herself but she just bounces off Mia who is twice her size as an adult yet she thinks she can still bully.
 We try hard not to laugh…

-After owning wires I understand why Dachshunds doing nose work can’t just be turned loose they would keep going and loose all recall no matter how well trained when that instinct kicks in.
+After owning wires I understand why Dachshunds doing nose work can’t just be turned loose they would keep going and lose all recall no matter how well trained when that instinct kicks in.

 Overall though we adore our big Teddy bear and couldn’t live without her exactly the way she is she is always the life of the party.